 Why am I getting a domain join error when I create a WorkSpace?

-When I create an Amazon WorkSpaces WorkSpace, I receive an error message similar to the following:
+When I create a WorkSpace with Amazon WorkSpaces, I receive an error message similar to the following:

 "There was an issue joining the WorkSpace to your domain.
 Verify that your service account is allowed to complete domain join operations.
 If you continue to see an issue, contact AWS Support."